TeskaLabs/asab/doc/tutorial/web/rest/asab.webservice.md

     class CRUDService(asab.Service):

 	# Using inheritance from the asab.Service allows us to register the service as 'crud.CRUDService',
 	# which would in turn enable us to call it by this name from elsewhere within the application.
 	# We do not use this functionality for this service, but look around the code and we will find,
 	# that it was silently used several times already for different ASAB services.
 	def __init__(self, app, service_name='crud.CRUDService'):
 		super().__init__(app, service_name)
 		# And here we do it again, we use the "app.get_service()" to locate a service registered within
 		# our app by its service name.
 		self.MongoDBStorageService = app.get_service("asab.StorageService")

 	# Below, we define class methods, that our handler will use to provide the desired functionality,
 	# requested by our microservice users.
 These may not be limited to the methods tied to the handler's
 	# CRUD functionality directly (e.g. the create, read, update and delete methods), but also any other
 	# logical extensions of these, that are desirable.
 Bear in mind however, that we should always
 	# strive for the "simplest code possible that works".

 	async def create(self, collection, json_data):
-		try:
-			obj_id = bson.ObjectId(json_data.pop("_id"))
+		obj_id = json_data.pop("_id")
-		except InvalidId as e:
-			L.warning("Invalid Id format.
-Must be a 12-byte input or a 24-character hex string") return None

 		cre = self.MongoDBStorageService.upsertor(collection, obj_id)
 		for key, value in zip(json_data.keys(), json_data.values()):
 			cre.set(key, value)